We represent property owners

 For accepted matters, the firm generally works on a contingency basis.
 No fee unless money is recovered for you.
 The exact fee and cost arrangement is explained in a written fee agreement before representation begins.

-The firm reviews serious construction defects, property insurance recovery, hidden defects, inspection problems, repair-scope disputes, commercial property losses, rent-loss issues, and related property recovery matters.
+The firm reviews serious construction defects, underpaid insurance claims, hidden defects, inspection problems, repair-scope disputes, commercial property losses, rent-loss issues, and related claim recovery matters.

 Start with the property location, who is involved, what went wrong, the rough amount at stake, and any important dates.
 You do not need a perfectly organized file to begin.